 Get Familiar With the Local Laws & Customs

 Before you house sit, it’s important to familiarize yourself with the local laws.

 This will help you to avoid any legal issues that could arise.

 Also, research and find out as much as you can about the area you’ll be living in.

 This will help you to understand the culture, the landscape, and the people.

-Make Sure You Have a European Health Insurance Policy
+Make Sure You Have Travel Insurance

 Just in case of any emergencies that need cover.